mofosyne/QuickMathJS/readme.md

 Hence one requirement for any contribution/improvements to this project is that users must be able to always copy and paste the calcuation and it's results.

+Also this project must always be usable without internet, so you can download it and use it as if it's a local app.

 ## Examples

 Below are a few ways you can utilize this calculator: